astridx/meinblog/content/posts/joomla/3erstAnsichtFrontend.en.md

 ![Activate debugging in the Joomla backend](/images/j4x3x2a.png)

-> We do not use the file here, just because it fits a note: The file `libraries/src/Log/DelegatingPsrLogger.php` becomes final in Joomla 5 and cannot be overwritten further.
-See PR 39134 [^github.com/joomla/joomla-cms/pull/39134].
+> We do not use the file here.
+But maybe you are already thinking outside the box.
+Therefore here a hint: The file `libraries/src/Log/DelegatingPsrLogger.php` becomes final in Joomla 5 and cannot be overwritten further.
+See PR 39134[^github.com/joomla/joomla-cms/pull/39134].

 <!-- prettier-ignore -->
-#### components/com_foos/ tmpl/foo/default.php
+#### components/com_foos/tmpl/foo/default.php

-The file `components/com_foos/ tmpl/foo/default.php` contains the text we display.
+The file `components/com_foos/tmpl/foo/default.php` contains the text we display.
 Everything I wrote in the chapter about the _first view in the backend_ also applies here.

 [components/com_foos/tmpl/foo/default.php](https://codeberg.org/astrid/j4examplecode/src/branch/t2/src/components/com_foos/tmpl/foo/default.php)